Relatives of Mexico metro crash victims demand justice

 "We were not the only ones affected.
 Other people also lost their relatives.
 Many people are injured," he said.

+READ: 'They found his cellphone': Families tell of desperate searches after Mexico metro collapse

-The 61-year-old was traveling in one of the two carriages that fell when the overpass collapsed.
+The 61-year-old was travelling in one of the two carriages that fell when the overpass collapsed.

 "My father's dead and nobody can bring him back," Hernandez said.